perutka/speedDatingScript/README.md

 # speedDatingScript
-a google spreadsheets script to organize the schedule
+a google spreadsheets script to organize the schedule of an EESTEC LC Ljubljana Speed dating event.